aarya-0-0/mimi-shop/readme.md

 - **MySQL**
 - **Git & GitHub**

+## Database Setup

+The project uses MySQL.
+A sample database schema is provided in `database.sql`.

+Import the SQL file into MySQL and update the database connection settings in `app.py` or environment variables before running the application.

 ## Security

 After building the basic functionality, I performed a small security review of the application.